-PLEASE NOTE: As of 2016, residencies are on hiatus.
+PLEASE NOTE: As of 2016, residencies are closed.
 I need time to regain my energy, enthusiasm, and financial stability.
 Thanks for your interest and patience!

 About The Residency: The Fight Boredom Zine Residency was inspired by and modelled after the zine residency that took place at the Roberts Street Social Centre / Anchor Archive in Halifax, Nova Scotia, Canada.
 I participated in their residency in 2012 and was given the resources to make two new zines, throw a donut social as a zine launch party, and explore the city.
 After years of traveling to various cities for zinefests and the like, I now want to invite far-away zinesters to explore and create in my home base of Montréal, Québec.
 Aside from residencies, we also share the space with visiting pals and touring bands.